Skip to content

 Developed by the CHOICE collaboration of the EpiC and RISE programs, and revised under MOSAIC (Maximizing Options to Advance Informed Choice for HIV Prevention), with support from PEPFAR through USAID, the PrEP for Pregnant and Breastfeeding People Package is designed for use by policy makers, program implementers, and healthcare workers to expand provision of PrEP to PBFP.
 The evidence-informed materials are designed to be adapted to reflect local context and priorities, national policy and guidelines, and implementation context surrounding provision of PrEP to PBFP.

-At the core of this package are sample Clinical Practice Guidelines which include eligibility screening and management recommendations, with a specific focus on clinical considerations warranting special attention in this population.
-Clinical Practice Guidelines are available for both oral PrEP and PrEP ring use for PBFP in both English and French.
-Additionally, the package includes adaptable implementation support and training materials including an integrated implementation guide, a facilitator guide and training PowerPoint, case studies, a pre/post training knowledge test, a facility assessment tool (to assess readiness to offer PrEP within MNH units), surveillance tools and a pregnancy wheel job aid that includes key messages on PrEP for PBFP for providers.
+At the core of this package are sample clinical practice guidelines which include eligibility screening and management recommendations, with a specific focus on clinical considerations warranting special attention in this population.
+The package also includes adaptable implementation support and training materials including an integrated implementation guide, a facilitator guide and training PowerPoint, case studies, a pre/post training knowledge test, a facility assessment tool, surveillance tools, and a pregnancy wheel job aid that includes key messages on PrEP for PBFP for providers.
 The training courses include an oral PrEP only, PrEP ring only, and an integrated oral PrEP or PrEP ring course to suit various national PrEP policy and programming contexts.

 Clinical Practice Guidelines